Alden McLaughlin: Political career

 From as early as 2001, McLaughlin was at the forefront of the constitutional modernisation process for Cayman and during his term as Minister, he led the national discussions regarding constitutional change as well as the negotiations with the UK Government.
 The result was a new constitution which was approved in the country's first referendum held to coincide with the elections in May 2009.

-On 12 February 2011 The People's Progressive Movement made history when it became the first political party in the Cayman Islands to transfer leadership.
+On 12 February 2011, The People's Progressive Movement made history when it became the first political party in the Cayman Islands to transfer leadership.
 Kurt Tibbetts the then current leader of the opposition and founder of the PPM, stepped down as Leader of the Opposition and Leader of the People's Progressive Movement at the extraordinary party conference, passing on the party's top job to Alden McLaughlin.
 McLaughlin was sworn in as Leader of the Opposition on 21 February 2011 in the Legislative Assembly of the Cayman Islands.

 McLaughlin led the Progressives to win half of the seats in the 2013 general election.
 Following the election, outgoing premier Juliana O'Connor-Connolly crossed the floor to join the Progressives giving them a majority and paving the way to McLaughlin becoming premier.
 McLaughlin also secured the support of all 3 independent members belonging to the Coalition for Cayman parliamentary group, giving him a 13–5 majority.
 McLaughlin served as Premier and Minister of Home Affairs and Health in the People's Progressive Movement Administration 2013–2017 Administration.

 Following the 2017 general election a coalition government between the Progressives, Cayman Democratic Party members and independent members was agreed upon, and McLaughlin once again took office, serving his second term as Premier on 31 May 2017 also serving as Minister of Employment, Border Control, Community Affairs, International Trade, Investment, Aviation and Maritime Affairs.

 McLaughlin was appointed Member of the Order of the British Empire (MBE) in the 2010 Birthday Honours for services to constitutional reform, and Knight Commander of the Order of St Michael and St George (KCMG) in the 2022 New Year Honours for services to the people of the Cayman Islands.

+On the 23 November 2023, McLaughlin was elected unanimously by the Parliament of the Cayman Islands as the Speaker of the House, after former Premier Wayne Panton declined the role.

 Personal life

 McLaughlin is an attorney-at-law with 34 years call and is a King's Counsel.

-McLaughlin has been a Lion for more than 32 years and is a Past President of the Lions Club of Grand Cayman.
+McLaughlin has been a Lion for more than 32 years and is a past president of the Lions Club of Grand Cayman.

 An avid cyclist, McLaughlin makes time on his bike and in the gym a regular part of his daily routine.
 He loves reading, confessing to keeping two or three books going at the same time.
 He enjoys farming and since demitting office as Premier is now able to spend time developing his farm in East End, known as Company Place Grounds.

 McLaughlin also serves as a Justice of the Peace.

-McLaughlin is married to Kim and they have adult two sons.
+McLaughlin is married to Kim and they have two adult sons.